APogue/APogue.github.io/_drafts/outline-v3/2024-12-3-Outline-v3-intro.md

 “Remember that **certain forms of speech, such as true threats...**, are unprotected under the First Amendment.
 There’s a reason why these forms of speech are unprotected (or less protected); as a general rule, it’s understood that they cause concrete harm and provide little if any social value. **UCLA is largely free to regulate those forms of speech** and it should attempt to do so.”

 Discriminatory actions or speech that escalate to threats, intimidation, or physical violence are extremely serious.
 This incident was no exception.

+### SJP

+Whether they are truths or lies about a state does not matter: protected

+"While speech protections produce real benefits, we should be honest that these protections entail real costs and consequences.
+Words and expression can do awful things.
+They can insult and mock.
+They can grievously wound.
+They can gossip and betray.
+They can lie.
+They can intimidate and threaten.
+They can fake the news and be weaponized to deceive, manipulate, and sow discord.
+They can become memes that lead kids to bully, tribes to kill, nations to war."

+"Emphasizing the need to protect speech and counter-speech from violence and complete disruption presents the University as little more than crowd control.
+This might sound a bit unambitious.
+Can UCLA do anything more?
+Absolutely.

+Even though UCLA as “sovereign” cannot suppress speech simply because it disagrees with its message, UCLA as “speaker” may pick a side and share its beliefs.
+UCLA can, and should, exercise the full power of its bully pulpit to speak our values."

+"Lots of people say “Hate Speech is NOT Free Speech.”
+But this inaccurately describes the law: there is no categorical exception for “hate speech.”
+Notwithstanding the harm it causes, “hate speech” is protected speech."

+"As you might have guessed, legal debates about free speech often target whether someone’s speech falls into one of the previously identified categorical exceptions.
+After all, what counts as a “true threat”?
+What’s “obscenity”?
+And most important, what counts as “harassment?”
+Those who seek to create a whole new exception or increase the scope of recognized exceptions face an uphill battle.
+For good or bad, the Supreme Court has interpreted what counts as “unprotected speech” and “less protected speech” narrowly and is likely to continue doing so in the foreseeable future."

+Contrast with non-affiliates because its not violent speech

+It's opinions like CAC, but it feels more more factual, that doesn't mean its defamation

+Certain forms of speech, such as true threats and defamation, are not protected by the First Amendment---they can be censored.
+This post however, does not qualify for censorship because 1. there is no language indicating a desire for imminent violence against any particular group; 2. courts are generally reluctant to treat statements about governments as defamatory, as defamation law is meant to protect individuals or specific organizations, not states or ideologies.

+Phrases like "genocidal attacks" and "brutal Zionist colonization" are considered political rhetoric.
+Political speech becomes defamation when a specific, provable false statement is made about an individual or entity (e.g., “X committed a crime” when they didn’t).
+Generalized criticisms are not defamatory because they are opinion-based.

+"Myth #4: Censorship is a One-Way Street" or, conversely, truth: freedom of speech is a two-way street.

+"Relatedly, whenever the government comes after us, it’s natural to be outraged and to assert our free speech rights.
+How dare you constrain my rights?
+But if the government goes after them—especially when they’re saying things we find stupid or wicked—it’s natural to start cheering.
+But therein lies the rub.
+Us and them are just flip-sides of each other.
+If the government can easily go after them, a different government could just as easily come after us."

 ## Hook 3